High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

+Note that operators are typically indicated by using the hat notation.
+In this work, to avoid confusion with estimators, we reserve the hat notation exclusively for fermionic operators and estimators.
+In this paper, the symbol $V$ refers to the Trotter remainder.
+The potential term in molecular Hamiltonians is denoted as $\hat{V}$ and is distinguished from the Trotter remainder by the hat notation.

 The issue is that if we expand the Trotter remainder into {Pauli bases}, then applying each individual Pauli term will break the symmetry.
-One may think of expanding it into

-where $\hat{T}_i$ and $\hat{V}_j^l$ are components of the kinetic and potential terms, respectively.
+One may think of expanding $V(m)$ into $ V(m) = \sum_{k,l,i,j} \hat{T}_i^k \hat{V}_j^l m^{k+l} $ where $\hat{T}_i$ and $\hat{V}_j$ are components of the kinetic and potential terms, respectively.
 Although each term conserves the symmetry, the issue is that $\hat{T}_i$ or $\hat{V}_j$ is not unitary, and cannot be implemented directly.
-To address this issue, we decompose the Hamiltonian into SWAP and tensor products of Pauli-$Z$ operators rather than Pauli operators.
-Let us give an example of the 1D Fermi-Hubbard model, which after the Jordan-Wigner Transformation takes the form of
+To address this issue, we decompose the Hamiltonian into \textsc{swap} and tensor products of Pauli-$Z$ operators rather than Pauli operators.